Aqua Teen Hunger Force: Aqua Teen Hunger Force Colon Movie Film for Theaters (2007)

-A feature film based on the show, Aqua Teen Hunger Force Colon Movie Film for Theaters, was released on April 13, 2007.
+A feature film based on the show, Aqua Teen Hunger Force: Movie Film for Theaters, was released on April 13, 2007.
 The movie follows the origins of the Aqua Teens, which includes an exercise machine, Neil Peart of the band Rush, a watermelon slice named Walter Melon, and an appearance by a heavy metal band Mastodon in the opening sequence.
 The film also introduces a fourth Aqua Teen, a chicken nugget named Chicken Bittle (voiced by Bruce Campbell).
 The Plutonians and the Cybernetic Ghost of Christmas Past from the Future, recurring characters, both make appearances in the movie, as well as the Mooninites, Dr. Weird and MC Pee Pants (this being his last appearance in the series).

 Aqua Teen Forever: Plantasm (2022)

 In a 2010 interview, staff members of Radical Axis stated that a sequel entitled Death Fighter was in production, and mentioned the possibility that the film might be made in 3-D. When asked if the film was designed for a theatrical release, a Radical Axis staff member responded yes, but stated: "We're not sure if we have a distributor yet", though this was then followed by the statement that "Adult Swim will never make another movie ever again".

 By 2014, the script for Death Fighter had been completed and approved; however, Willis indirectly stated that the project was scrapped, soon after announcing the show's cancellation.
 He later mentioned on Reddit that it would cost $3.4 million to produce, and expressed interest in doing a Kickstarter to fund it.
 A new film was confirmed to be in production in May 2021, no other details have been confirmed other than it will be a direct-to-video film.

 On May 12, 2021, Adult Swim confirmed the production of three new original films, including a new Aqua Teen Hunger Force film to make exclusive debuts on HBO Max following a physical/VOD release.

 On November 14, 2021, it was announced the film would be released in 2022.

 On May 18, 2022, it was revealed the film would be titled Aqua Teen Hunger Force: Plantasm.
 It was changed to Aqua Teen Forever: Plantasm.
 The film was released on Blu-ray, 4K Ultra HD and digital on November 8, 2022.